Early warning system: For diseases

 Early warning systems could be developed and used to prevent and mitigate pandemics, e.g. before they spillover from other animals to humans, and disease outbreaks.

 For climate adaptation

 Because of changes in extreme weather and sea level rise, due to climate change, the UN has recommended early warning systems as key elements of climate change adaptation and climate risk management.
-Flooding, cyclones and other rapidly changing weather events can make communities in coastal areas, along floodzones and reliant on agriculture very vulnerable to extreme events.
+Flooding, cyclones and other rapidly changing weather events can make communities in coastal areas, along flood zones and reliant on agriculture very vulnerable to extreme events.
 To this end the UN is running a partnership titled "Climate Risk and Early Warning Systems" to aid high risk countries with neglected warning systems in developing them.

 European countries have also seen early warning systems help communities adapt to drought, heat waves, disease, fire, and other related effects of climate change.
 Similarly the WHO recommends early warning systems to prevent increases in heatwave related morbidity and disease outbreaks.

+Monitoring attempts at solar radiation modification

+U.S. government agencies are operating an airborne early warning system for detecting small concentrations of aerosols to detect where other countries might be carrying out geoengineering attempts.
+Solar radiation modification is thought to have unpredictable effects on climate.